kubedb/docs/docs/guides/proxysql/overview/configure-proxysql.md

 Group Replication is a plugin for the standard MySQL 5.7 and higher Server developed by Oracle.
 It is synchronous replication, with built-in conflict detection/handling and consistency guarantees.
 It allows you to move from a stand-alone instance of MySQL, which is a single point of failure, to a natively distributed highly available MySQL group made up of N MySQL instances (the group members).
 The servers keep strong coordination through message passing to build a fault-tolerant system.

 Groups can operate in a single-primary mode, where only one server accepts updates at a time.
 Groups can be deployed in multi-primary mode, where all servers can accept updates.

-If we say specifically about the Group Replication,
+Group Replication has the following features:

 - Multi-primary / active-active clustered MySQL solution
 - Single-primary is the default one